marslo/igbook-archive/ubuntu/ssl.md

 </details>

 <details><summary>SSL With Domain</summary>
-<pre><code>$ sudo openssl genrsa -des3 -out artifactory.key 2048
+<pre><code>$ sudo openssl genrsa -des3 -out artifactorykey 2048
 Generating RSA private key, 2048 bit long modulus ........................+++ .......................................+++ e is 65537 (0x10001)
-Enter pass phrase for artifactory.key: artifactory Verifying - Enter pass phrase for artifactory.key: artifactory
+Enter pass phrase for artifactorykey: artifactory Verifying - Enter pass phrase for artifactorykey: artifactory

-$ sudo openssl req -new -key artifactory.key -out artifactory.csr
-Enter pass phrase for artifactory.key: artifactory
+$ sudo openssl req -new -key artifactorykey -out artifactorycsr Enter pass phrase for artifactorykey: artifactory
 You are about to be asked to enter information that will be incorporated into your certificate request.
 What you are about to enter is what is called a Distinguished Name or a DN.